kevinb9n/kevinb9n.github.io/docs/index.md

 ## Work

-I graduated in 1997, had about 6 jobs and the joined Google in 2004.
-In 2007 I founded the Java Core Libraries team, and I'm still there today!
-(We are now named Java And Kotlin Ecosystems.)
+I graduated in 1997, and after about 6 middlin' jobs I joined Google in 2004.
+In 2007 I founded the Java Core Libraries (now Java And Kotlin Ecosystem) team... and I'm still doing it today!

 If you're very curious, you could learn a bit about what I do from the [start of this video](https://www.youtube.com/watch?v=sPW2Pz2dI9E) until you get bored.

-My mission is basically to do whatever I can make the world's Java/Kotlin code more readable, bug-resistant, adaptable, and reusable.
+My mission is basically to make the world's Java/Kotlin code more readable, bug-proof, and adaptable.
+Any way I can.
 And...
 I love it!

 ### Things I did

 I've played some important part in creating these things.
 Clearly I love to collaborate.
-Often it sounds like I didn't do that much, but listen man.
+Often it sounds (below) like I didn't do that much, but listen man.

 I'm generally still connected to these projects but (frustratingly to many, I'm sure), not able to pay much active attention to them nowadays.